 The Ranging MAC Configuration Present field when one indicates that the Ranging MAC Configuration field is included in the Message Content field or is not included when the Ranging MAC Configuration Present field value is zero.

+The Number Of Responders Present field when one indicates that the Number Of Responders field is included in the Message Content field or is not included when the Number Of Responders Present field value is zero.

 The NB Channel Map field if present shall be set as per 10.38.10.3.7